notspecia/JavaScript/README.md

 Value passed to the function --> *PARAMETER*: function imUtility(str){}

 ## TO FIX

-1. Complete notes regarding the event loop section 8b
+1. do exercise number 2 (dungeon and dragons) of the event loop section 8b
-2. do exercises of the event loop section 8b
+2. read the new slides of section 10 (the-DOM) and do the exercises